 By recognizing Jerusalem as Israel’s capital, Trump is not only unilaterally dismissing Palestinian claims to the city, he is emboldening the radical elements of the Palestinian National movement that opine of an Israeli-American conspiracy against Palestine.
 Responding to Trump’s speech, Palestinian Authority President Mahmoud Abbas said the action would push the region into “an endless religious war.”
 Hamas, which has governed the Gaza Strip since 2007, called for a third intifada against Israel.

 Though the president said that his administration’s decision isn’t “intended in any way to reflect a departure from our strong commitment to facilitate a lasting peace agreement,” it actually does just that.
-The move confirms whose “side” the Trump administration is on and means the US can no longer act as an ostensibly impartial mediator between Israel and Palestine.
+The move confirms whose “side” the Trump administration is on and means the US can no longer act as an ostensibly impartial broker between Israel and Palestine.
 While the US has historically been the most active external player in peace talks, the move, according to Palestinian officials, now makes America “a direct party to the conflict.”

 In anticipation of today’s speech, Trump heard from several world leaders who cautioned him about the implications of recognizing Jerusalem as Israel’s capital and moving the embassy there.
 King Abdullah II of Jordan highlighted the collateral damage this move could have, warning that it would be used as fodder by terrorist groups like Daesh.
 Turkey’s president, Recep Erdogan, has threatened to cut off diplomatic ties with Israel, calling Jerusalem a “red line” for Muslims.
 French President Emmanuel Macron, meanwhile, pointed out to Trump that Jerusalem’s fate should not be decided by a foreign power, but instead through peaceful negotiations between the opposing parties.

-In his phone call with Trump, Macron was also said to have made reference to the two-state solution, a remedy that many experts argue is the only possible way Israel can remain both Jewish and democratic in the future.
+In his phone call with Trump, Macron was also said to have made reference to the two-state solution, a remedy that many experts have argued is the only possible way Israel can remain both Jewish and democratic in the future.
 “There is no alternative to the two-state solution.
 There is no Plan B,” read the statement released by UN Secretary General António Guterres following Trump’s announcement.

 Trump made only one mention of the two-state solution during his speech yesterday, saying that his government would support such a solution “if agreed to by both parties.”
-However, the president’s decision to recognize Jerusalem as Israel’s capital makes the prospect of negotiating a two-state solution seem nearly impossible at this point (especially as the Israeli government ramps up the construction of illegal settlements).
+However, the president’s decision to recognize Jerusalem as Israel’s capital makes the prospect of negotiating a two-state solution seem nearly impossible at this point, especially as the Israeli government ramps up the construction of illegal settlements.

 President Trump may believe he has simply “acknowledge[d] the obvious,” but, in actuality, this illegal move has needlessly thrown a wrench into potential peace talks that most already had little faith in to begin with.